 "I think we pretty much enjoyed it because we were winning and had a great bunch of guys.
-We got along well and hung out together all the time," said Stange.
+We got along well and hung out together all the time," Stange said.

 Benjamin Barrett Sumner.
-Minor League Baseball Standings.
-McFarland & Company, 2000.
+Minor League Baseball Standings (Jefferson, North Carolina: McFarland & Company, 2000).

 1 Author interview with Lee Stange, May 16, 2006.
 Unless otherwise indicated, all quotations from Stange are from this interview.